jakegrigsby/pokepy-engine/README.md

 # pokepy-engine

-This is a fork of a project begun by sethkarten/pokepy-engine, maintained and heavily extended by the metamon team.
+This is a fork of a project begun by `sethkarten/pokepy-engine`, which has been extended and tested by the `metamon` team.

 `pokepy-engine` is an experimental project that aims to serve an important niche for Pokémon RL projects like `metamon`, but probably should not be used for any other purpose.